 I wouldn’t consider myself much of a shopaholic.
 If shopping is your thing, the old city of Corfu has a variety of shops to put your wallet to work.

-I didn’t find that many name brand stores, which isn’t a bad thing, just saying.
+I didn’t find that many name-brand stores, which isn’t a bad thing, just saying.
 Overall, I wouldn’t call it a “shopping city.”

 Who doesn’t want to say they have been to the Blue Lagoon?!?
 Highlights of this incredible tour are:

-- Visiting the cave of Sivota Islands
+- Visiting the Blue Caves

 - Learning the history of the area and its many shipwrecks from the on-board guides

-At The Old Venetian Fortress By Yourself
+Visit the Old Venetian Fortress By Yourself

 The name says it all.
 It’s an old fortress that sits on a little island located at the base of the old town.
 I spent an hour or so walking around, staring into the glorious sea, and taking pictures.

 The climb is not all that intense, just a few steps.
 The sun is fierce, so I suggest you put on some sunscreen.
 Don’t count too much on finding shade on the island, as it is scarce.

-The New Fortress in Corfu
+Check out The New Fortress in Corfu